top of page

 Registration Table: Jennifer Ferris, HDR & Summit Agenda Planning Committee

-Sluys Poulsbo Bakery – Day 2 afternoon snack
+Sluys Poulsbo Bakery – Day 2 afternoon snack (anticipated)

 *Virtual Crew

-Information Technology (IT) Lead: Darren Jones, Jones-N-Jones (offsite)
+Information Technology (I.T.)
+Lead: Darren Jones, Jones-N-Jones (offsite)

 Zoom Host: Mary Rossi, Eppard Vision (event producer) & Summit Agenda Planning Committee